 Skip to content

-With Fastjs's dom module, you can operate dom elements with simple codes.
+With Fastjs's dom module, you can operate on DOM elements with simple, type-safe code.

 Import Module